-Inflammatory myositis is the medical term for muscle inflammation.
-This causes the muscle to be weak and can also cause muscle ache and swelling.
+This condition causes the muscle to be weak and can also result in muscle ache and swelling.
 There are many types of inflammatory myositis but the major types include:

-1. Dermatomyositis – in addition to muscle weakness, there is a rash on the skin especially around the eye-lids and the fingers.
+In addition to muscle weakness, there may be a rash on the skin, especially around the eye-lids and the fingers.
 Cancer is found in approximately 10%-20% of cases.
 Sometimes, the muscle problem develops first.
 In other cases, the cancer is detected before the myositis.

-2. Polymyositis – the condition affects the muscles alone without a rash.
+The condition may affect the muscles alone without a rash.
 Cancer is not commonly associated with polymyositis, unlike in dermatomyositis.

 Subscribe to our mailing list to get the updates to your email inbox...